1. What is source plasma?

 If you are 17 years of age or older and are in good health, you most likely qualify to donate with us.
 Make sure you eat and drink non-alcoholic beverages before your donation and refrain from smoking before and after the donation.
 Please refer to the donor eligibility requirements and comprehensive questionnaire for further details.

 Your arrival will be noted by one of our receptionist once you come into the centre.
 One of our staff members will greet you, verify your identification, and conduct preliminary health inquiries such as checking your hemoglobin levels.
 A registered nurse will conduct a private interview with you to flag any potential risk factors.
 Your questions will be reviewed carefully to ensure transparency and that you are informed and comfortable.
 Once you meet the donor suitability criteria, you will be escorted to a comfortable plasmapheresis bed where you will rest for the duration of the donation.
 After completion of the process, you will be guided to a rest area where you can relax.
-You will be compensated for your generosity and valuable time and will be able to book your next appointment with us.
+You will be compensated for your generosity and valuable time (see FAQ# 12 for more details) and will be able to book your next appointment with us.
 For further details refer to the first time donor guide and plasma donation process.

 Your safety and comfort are of utmost importance to us.
 If you feel uncomfortable at any time during your donation, let us know immediately and we will discontinue the donation process.
 We are well equipped with first aid kits, emergency medications and CPR (Cardio Pulmonary Resuscitation) certified staff.
 We are also located in close proximity to several hospitals allowing immediate assistance and treatment for any adverse reaction you may be experiencing.
 In the unlikely event that you do not feel well after your donation, contact us immediately or your family doctor and inform them of how you are feeling.
 If you feel it is an emergency, please call 9-1-1.